 The Matrix is a small C++ utility class that is distributed in a single header file.
 It simplifies working with arrays.
 Source code and a small demo project in GitHub.

 This is the second of three articles that explains how to use the different features of the Matrix.
 In the previous article, I described how to use the basic features of the Matrix.
-In this article, I will explain how to use the built-in conversions to and from VARIANTs.
+In this article, I will explain how to use the built-in conversions to and from VARIANT

 I would first recommend reading the first article as it covers basic features.

-Converting to and from VARIANT #
+Converting to and from VARIANT

 The following code shows how to create a basic two-dimensional array